Diabetes - foot care - self-care; Diabetic foot ulcer - foot care; Diabetic neuropathy - foot care

 Wear shoes that are comfortable and fit well when you buy them.
 Never buy shoes that are tight, not even if you think they will stretch as you wear them.
 You may not feel pressure from shoes that do not fit well.
 Blisters and sores can develop when your foot presses against your shoe.

-Ask your provider about special shoes that can give your feet more room.
+Ask your provider if you need special shoes that can give your feet more room.
 When you get new shoes, break them in slowly.
 Wear them 1 or 2 hours a day for the first 1 or 2 weeks.

 Change your broken-in shoes after 5 hours during the day to change the pressure points on your feet.
 Do not wear flip-flop sandals or stockings with seams.
 Both can cause pressure points.